bysnupy/memos/OpenStack/OpenStack__ova_move_to_glance.md

 ### Conclusion

-Multiple disks need to convert volumes for launching instance with it.
+Multiple disks need to convert volumes for launching instance with all disk.
 So I should add the cinder or swift services to the OpenStack.